 - Guava and guava

-The root is the lowest part found in the body of a plant, generally the roots are usually in the soil.
-This part of the plant plays a very important role, starting from the issue of absorption of nutrients to function as a barrier into the soil.
-The following are examples of differences in dicotyledonous and mocotylous roots.
+The root is the lowest part found in the body of a plant, generally, the roots are usually in the soil.
+This part of the plant plays a very important role, starting from the issue of absorption of nutrients to function as a barrier to the soil.
+The following are examples of differences in monocotyledon and dicotyledon roots.